Code-Institute-Submissions/Hermeticpoet-milestone-project-2/README.md

 up and plays a sound to notify the player of the first sequence.
 This too will prevent players from pressing buttons before the game begins and causing possible errors.

+#### Modal & Accordian
+According to [uxmag](https://uxmag.com/articles/modals-on-mobile-how-to-use-them-wisely "Modals") and [uxmovement](https://uxmovement.com/mobile/why-you-should-avoid-using-modal-windows-on-mobile/ "Mobile Modals"), modals are best used on screens of tablet size and bigger.
+Therefore, I have chosen to include an accordian for the __Rules__ on mobile devices, while keeping the more standard modal pop-up on the larger device screens.

+#### Conceptual Design
+During the Scope Plane phase of my design, I used Balsamiq to create my [wireframes](https://github.com/Hermeticpoet/milestone-project-2/tree/master/assets/wireframes).
+These have been added to the file tree and pushed to my [GitHub](https://github.com/Hermeticpoet/milestone-project-2) repo for viewing.

 #### Colours
 The colour choices used for the layout of the page were taken as part of the [Bootswatch Spacelab](https://bootswatch.com/spacelab/) theme.
 I wanted my game to mirror that of the original in essence so I chose to go with the four standard colours of Red, Green, Blue and Yellow.
 The background colour